nttcslab/deep-sound-field-denoiser/README.md

 1. Our method uses NAFNet (Nonlinear Activation Free Network for Image Restoration) [1] as a network.
 Copy all files in 'basicsr' directory from [here](https://github.com/megvii-research/NAFNet) into your 'basicsr' directory.

+2. Download [trained weights](https://zenodo.org/record/8363120) and place them in the 'trained_weights' directory.

-2. Download [sound-field-image dataset](https://zenodo.org/record/8357753) and place them in the 'dataset' directory.
+3. Download [sound-field-image dataset](https://zenodo.org/record/8357753) and place them in the 'dataset' directory.
 When you run evaluation.py, 'evaluatation' directory from the dataset is required.
 When you run train.py, 'training' and 'validation' directories are required.

-3. Install dependencies listed on [requirements.txt](requirements.txt).
+4. Install dependencies listed on [requirements.txt](requirements.txt).

 ## Use deep sound-field denoiser